matthew-nicholas-smith/leap/README.md

 # How to use
-Unzip the following link, open it and follow the directions you see
+Unzip the following link, open it and follow the directions you see inside the file (more direct instructions below)

 https://github.com/matthew-nicholas-smith/leap/archive/master.zip

--click the link
+-click the above link

 -open your files app